larrycameron80/pol/README.md

 you might have problems running your bridge on port 80.
 Pick a port higher than 1024.

 If you've a solution or workaround for this, pls send a PR.

+## Why port 80?
+Because it's unlikely to be blocked, even on the most fascist firewall.